Kakai Bautista

-Catherine Herrera Bautista (born September 2, 1978), professionally known as Kakai Bautista (/tl/), is a Filipino actress, host, singer and comedienne.
+Catherine "Kakai" Herrera Bautista (born September 2, 1978) is a Filipino actress, host, singer and comedienne.

 Career

 Bautista first started out as a theater actress.
 She was discovered by Ricky Rivero in 2003 after her explosive appearance in the play, Alikabok.
 Rivero asked her to audition for a drama series directed by Lauri Dyogi titled Kay Tagal Kang Hinintay.
 She then started appearing on television shows and movies through supporting roles, but was recognized when she appeared as the villainous and evil Matilda in Kampanerang Kuba, Angelina in Kokey and most recently as Marj in the Filipino-Thai movie, Suddenly It's Magic.
 From 2010 to 2011, she did the horror-comedy sitcom, My Darling Aswang, in TV5 but stayed with ABS-CBN.

 Bautista played Mercy in the Philippine Educational Theater Association's musical comedy Rak of Aegis, a role she had been playing since 2013.